 Understanding who your customers are is essential.
 To properly target new business, you will need to not only be able to say who your customer is but what moves them, when do they need your product, when should you attempt to contact them and more.

 Understanding your customer thoroughly will impact every area of your business from positioning to the price of your product or service, your sales process to your customer retention strategies.
 If you are unaware of who your customer is or if you think that your customers are anyone or everyone you could be missing huge opportunities to gain a greater slice of your market.

 They will help to identify your customers, they’ll give you a deeper understanding of what they like and their motivations, critical information if you are to efficiently and accurately market your business.

 Are you buying advertising from cold callers, perhaps you are doing a little bit of this and a little bit of that?
 If it’s working then great, but how much better could it work if it were properly coordinated?
 If it isn’t working, you should be hearing alarm bells.

 Many businesses invest in marketing without having a plan.
 But how do you know if this is right activity, what’s working for you, what isn’t?
-A marketing consultant can help you to develop a marketing plan and in turn strategy that helps you to deliver on your business goals and objectives.
+A marketing expert will help you to develop a marketing plan and in turn strategy that helps you to deliver on your business goals and objectives.